matthewpalmer/matthewpalmer.github.io/_posts/2014-12-10-extract-markdown-reference-links-from-text.markdown

 `[lts]: http://wwww.link.com`
 ```

+(The backticks are there so that the Markdown parser doesn't think I'm trying to link to something.)

 I love using links in this style, but I often forget what I've referenced after I've linked it.
 I've written a short command line to grab out the link identifiers from a Markdown post.

 With the contents of your writing on the clipboard, run the following in Terminal.